Technology management is a key strategic focus for KEDGE.

 In partnership with the market leaders: Coursera, Vodeclic, Crossknowledge.

 The impact of technology management on businesses

 It is crucial for today's management to be able to cope with the current context, which is more global, connected, and evolving.
-In this context, it is essential that companies and their leaders adapt in order to create development opportunities.
+In this context, companies and their leaders need to adapt in order to create development opportunities.

 The impact of technology management on the ecosystem

-Student-business relationships are based on the close proximity between businesses (especially in the tech sector), teachers and researchers.
-Teachers and researchers at KEDGE collaborate with several companies in the context of research projects , and they publish scientific articles and case studies that allow to present to the students real and current issues of existing companies.
+Student-business relationships are based on the close proximity between businesses (especially in the tech sector) and teachers-researchers.
+Teachers-researchers at KEDGE collaborate with several companies in the context of research projects .
+They publish scientific articles as well as case studies that allow the students to be faced with real life situations in the workplace.

-They are also very active in regional ecosystems (Aix-Marseille French Tech, Pépite network, etc.).
-They contribute to the citizen debate by organizing certain events led by digital actors at regional level such as dataquitaine.
+hey are also very active in regional ecosystems (Aix-Marseille French Tech, Pépite network, etc.).
+They contribute to citizens' debates by organising events led by digital key players at regional level such as dataquitaine.

 Labs Teaching Entrepreneuship Humanity & sustainable development Humanity & inclusivness